demisto/content/Packs/Logzio/Integrations/Logzio/README.md

 ---

 Integrate with Logz.io Cloud SIEM to automatically remediate security incidents identified by Logz.io and increase observability into incident details.
-The integration allows Demisto users to automatically remediate incidents identified by Logz.io Cloud SIEM using Demisto Playbooks.
+The integration allows Cortex XSOAR users to automatically remediate incidents identified by Logz.io Cloud SIEM using Cortex XSOAR Playbooks.
-In addition, users can query Logz.io directly from Demisto to investigate open questions or retrieve the logs responsible for triggering security rules.
+In addition, users can query Logz.io directly from Cortex XSOAR to investigate open questions or retrieve the logs responsible for triggering security rules.

-## Configure Logz.io on Demisto
+## Configure Logz.io on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Analytics & SIEM__.